ajoluvya/promdi-fe/README.md

 # promdi-fe
-An fintech app for fillipino farmers
+# The Mobile Application for the Promdi application
+An App that enables farmers access Insurance, Crowdfunding, EduContent Services.